cesutherland/golings/exercises/pointers/README.md

 Unlike C, Go has no pointer arithmetic (outside of the unsafe package).

+Unlike C, Golang is a garbage collected language, so we do not need to manage memory manually.

 ### When to Use

 Most of the time, we'll want to use a pointer when we want to share and modify data.